Cannabis: Important things to know

 - visit Resources Around Me to search for drugs and alcohol support services in your community

 It’s important to have all of the information about cannabis in order to use it safely.
 If you have questions/concerns about cannabis and your health, you can talk to a friend, doctor or parent/caregiver.
-You can always call a Kids Help Phone counsellor at 1-800-668-6868 if you need support.
+Also, you can always call a Kids Help Phone counsellor at 1-800-668-6868 or reach out to a volunteer crisis responder through text if you need support.